DevonLantagne/DEXTER-Grader/readme.md

 DEXTER Grader (DEXTER) is a grading calculator and gradebook manager.
 DEXTER’s main goal is to improve the efficiency and consistency of grading.
 The secondary goal of DEXTER is to provide insights into student performance.

 This is not a unified gradebook.
 DEXTER acts on individual assignments/exams; you will need a new DEXTER project per assignment.
 Projects are initialized using a class list and rubric file.
-See the [User Guide](docs/usage.md) on how to find, create, or format these files.
+See the [DEXTER Wiki](https://github.com/DevonLantagne/DEXTER-Grader/wiki) on how to find, create, or format these files.

 DEXTER is currently only supported on Windows OS.